athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 2/Living Thunderclap.md

     desc: "  The living thunderclap doesn't trigger reactions when it moves."

   - name: "Thunderbolt"
     desc: "`pf2:2` (electricity,primal,sonic) The living thunderclap emits a bolt of lightning that crashes with deafening thunder.
 The living thunderclap makes a lightning bolt Strike that deals 1d12 electricity damage.
-If it hits, the target and any creatures within a 15-foot emanation around the target take 2d6 sonic damage and must attempt a DC 18 Fortitude check save.\n\nAny creature that fails its save is also [[Conditions/Deafened|Deafened]] for 1d4 rounds."
+If it hits, the target and any creatures within a @Template[emanation|distance:15] around the target take 2d6 sonic damage and must attempt a DC 18 Fortitude check save.\n\nAny creature that fails its save is also [[Conditions/Deafened|Deafened]] for 1d4 rounds."

   - name: "[[Bestiary Ability Glossary/Push|Push]]"
     desc: "`pf2:1`  "